-- A net over spend of £2,630k is forecast for the directorate, mainly due to pressures within Adult Social Care.
-The majority of the overspend relates to the continuation of existing 2019/20 pressures that have been previously reported. - 27 Permanent residential care is forecast to overspend by £223k based on current customer numbers.
-This is mainly due to the average cost of working age Physical & Sensory Impairment placements being around £11k higher than was planned for in the budget.
+- A net over spend of £2,831k is forecast for the directorate, mainly due to pressures within Adult Social Care.
+The majority of the overspend relates to the continuation of existing 2019/20 pressures that have been previously reported. - on current customer numbers.
+This is mainly due to the average cost of working age Physical & Sensory Impairment placements being around £13k higher than was planned for in the budget.
+The policy of using short term placements to support people to return home has resulted in fewer admission to residential care and nursing.
 Older People residential care is currently projected to be on budget having overspent in 2019/20 due to a reduction in the number of residential customer care packages over the first quarter of 2020/21.
-Permanent nursing care is forecast by underspend by £340k based on current customer numbers.
+Permanent nursing care is forecast by underspend by £471k based on current customer numbers.
+We are actively working with health